Back Home

 Chimney Cracks

-Also have a look for chimneys, if you see a chimney on the roof, check to see if the rest of it is still in place , to do this check the rooms below, you should see the chimney coming down through the ceiling, be aware on certain properties these can also run down the outside of the property, or in rare cases between the properties...
+Also, have a look for chimneys.
+If you see a chimney on the roof, check to see if the rest of it is still in place.
+To do this, check the rooms below; you should see the chimney coming down through the ceiling.
+Be aware that on certain properties, these can also run down the outside of the building, or, in rare cases, between the properties.

 external chimney stack internal chimney stack